 You can decide which of you is to be the assessable spouse or nominated civil partner.
 If no one has been nominated, the assessable person is the spouse or civil partner with the higher income and remains the assessable spouse or nominated civil partner until a decision is made to change this.

-- Is taxable on his/her own total income for the full year plus the total income of his/her spouse to the date of death
+- You pay tax on your own total income for the full year plus the total income of your spouse to the date of death

-- Is entitled to the full amount of the Married Person or Civil Partner Tax Credit and the Employee (PAYE) Credit (2 Employee Credits if both have enough income taxable under the PAYE system)
+- You are entitled to the full amount of the Married Person or Civil Partner Tax Credit and the Employee (PAYE) Credit (2 Employee Credits if both have enough income taxable under the PAYE system)

-- May claim other tax credits due to both spouses in that year
+- You may claim other tax credits due to both spouses in that year

-For the period 1 January to the date of death, the assessable spouse or civil partner:
+From 1 January to the date of their death, your spouse or civil partner:

-- Is taxable on his/her own total income and the total income of his/her spouse for this period
+- Is taxable on their own total income and your total income for this period

-- Is entitled to the full amount of the Married Person or Civil Partner Tax Credit and the Employee (PAYE) Credit (2 Employee (PAYE) Credits if both have sufficient income taxable under the PAYE system)
+- Is entitled to the full amount of the Married Person or Civil Partner Tax Credit and the Employee Credit (2 Employee (PAYE) Credits if both have enough income taxable under the PAYE system)

 - May claim a proportion of other credits up to date of death

 - Has the tax rate bands that apply to a married couple

-- Is assessable on his/her own income for this period
+- Are assessed on your own income for this period

-- Is entitled to the widowed person’s tax credit for year of bereavement and the Employee (PAYE) Credit (if taxed on PAYE)
+- Get the widowed person or surviving civil partner’s tax credit for year of bereavement and the Employee (PAYE) Credit (if taxed on PAYE)